mattjowen1991-hue/nfl-super-bowl/README.md

 - **JSONBin** syncs picks from the Draft Machine in real-time
 - No manual updates needed once the draft is complete

+### 💰 Prize Pot
+- Displays the total prize pool (£5 × number of players)
+- Animated with falling money/footballs
+- **Automatically transforms** into a champion display when a winner is detected

+### 🏆 Auto Winner Detection
+The app automatically detects the winner in two ways:
+1. **Super Bowl Winner** - When ESPN reports the Super Bowl result, the app finds which player picked that team
+2. **Last Player Standing** - If only one player has a team still alive, they're auto-crowned

+### 🥄 Auto Spooner Detection
+The "spooner" (first player fully eliminated) is automatically detected based on the `ELIMINATION_ORDER` array, which tracks when teams were eliminated each round.

 ## 📁 File Structure

 ```